 We offer each staff member up to 24 hours of paid time to volunteer and support any non-profit or community group they wish.
-If you solicit a request for financial support we’ll help that way too.
+If you solicit a request for financial support on a volunteer effort, we’ll help that way too.
 I’ve spoken before about our role as Citizen Architects and this supports that.

 Incentive to Bring in Work.